cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 ### General design

-A chain can utilize one or both parts of the interchain accounts protocol (*controlling* and *hosting*).
+The interchain account protocol is composed of two main subprotocols namely *controlling* and *hosting*.
+A chain can utilize one or both subprotocols of the interchain account protocol.
 A controller chain that registers accounts on other host chains (that support interchain accounts) does not necessarily have to allow other controller chains to register accounts on its chain, and vice versa.

 // Here since channel opening is done by entities with permission, the rejection of a ChanOpenInit should be enough.

 This specification defines the general way to send tx bytes from a controller chain, on an already established ica-channel, to be executed on behalf of the owner account on the host chain.
 The actions that can be taken span between interchain account registration, tx execution, and interchain account recovery.
 The host chain is responsible for deserializing and executing the tx bytes and the controller chain must know how the host chain will handle the tx bytes in advance of sending a packet, thus this must be negotiated during channel creation.